 Or for a shorter walk, you can reach Lyrebird Dell by a 500-meter walk via Lone Pine Track from Gordon Falls Reserve.

 There is a feeling of a secret oasis to this waterfall and since this trail doesn’t get busy even on the weekends, there is a good chance that you’ll have the waterfall to yourself.
-You can read my guide to walking the Lyrebird Dell trail here.
+You can find more details in my guide to walking the Lyrebird Dell trail.

 South Lawson Waterfalls, Lawson